cimendes/roProfile/README.md

 3/11/2016 - version 1.4.0 - Fixed bug where the sequences in the reversed strand weren't being retrieved propperly.

 24/10/2016 - version 1.3.0 - Now it's possible to obtain a roary gene_presence_absence.csv file without the loci that were removed from the pan-genome profile.
 A log file containing the loci removed is now implemented.

-21/10/2016 - version 1.2.0 - The loci with a size variation greater than mode+-(mode*threshold) are now removed. the threshold value is set to 0.2 by default, but can be altered.

-20/10/2016 - version 1.1.0 - Started process to remove problematic loci.
-The Loci with multiple alleles are now being removed from the profile.
-The removal of the loci with allele size too variable and generation of a log file for the removed loci are planned to be implemented next.

-19/10/2016 - version 1.0.2 - fixed a bug where the full gene sequence wasn't being retrieved by one nucleotide

 ## Usage
     roProfile.py [-h] [-r ROARY] [-d GFFDIR] [-p] [-t] [-f] [--version]